tencent cloud

 tar -czvf cos-python-sdk-packages.tar.gz cos-python-sdk-packages

-# Copy the installation package to a device that is not connected to the Internet and run the following commands
+# Copy the installation package to a machine without external network and run the following command.

 tar -xzvf cos-python-sdk-packages.tar.gz